robsonapalmeida/SPA/README.md

 fill in the fields.

-To create new services, this is the link https://limitless-scrubland-08786.herokuapp.com/services
+To create new service, this is the link https://limitless-scrubland-08786.herokuapp.com/services

 to see all the schedule
 https://limitless-scrubland-08786.herokuapp.com/user_x_services

+Next implementations requested by the customer.

+  1. - Integrate with google agenda if possible.
+  2. - Change the grid format to be possible delete more than one record at the same time.

+all of them has to be ready until Oct, 31st 2019